ÀË»¨Ö±²¥

 Michael Rozier, S.J.
 Ph.D., stands in front of a chalkboard speaking to a room full of students about the topic of justice.

-Saint ÀË»¨Ö±²¥ University's B.S. in Health Management is offered through the College for Public Health and Social Justice, which is accredited by the Council on Education for Public Health.
+Saint ÀË»¨Ö±²¥ University's B.S. in health management is offered through the College for Public Health and Social Justice, which is accredited by the Council on Education for Public Health.
 Health management is a major for SLU students interested in business, health care, and community health and wellness.Ìý

 Health care delivery is highly complex, and there is a need for trained individuals who can recommend, implement, operate and evaluate changes to the system.
 Decisions made by health care executives help improve the lives of millions of people every day.Ìý